stanleychris2/cjs/src/posts/ai-in-private-equity.md

 * **Workflow Depth**: Integration into critical, non-trivial processes that are hard to rip out.
 * **Brand and Trust**: Especially in vertical markets where risk aversion is high.

 This means PE diligence must refocus from technical depth to **contextual advantage**.
 Who owns the user journey?
 Who collects irreplaceable data?
 Who operates at the point of decision?
+Is the product a feature, or the system of record?

 ---